druid-io/druid-io.github.io/druid-powered.md

 layout: simple_page
 ---

+There are ~10 companies of various sizes in production with Druid.
+This list is incomplete and we hope to add everyone's use cases in the near future.

 ## Metamarkets
 Druid is the primary data store for Metamarkets’ full stack visual analytics service for the RTB (real time bidding) space.
 Ingesting over 30 billion events